cdown/habitual/README.md

-`habits` is a simple application to send reminders throughout the day, for things which are on a fixed, repeated schedule.
+`habits` is a simple application to send reminders for things which are on a fixed, repeated schedule.

 You can tell `habits` which application to use using `--exec`.
 The default is `notify-send`.
 The application should take one argument -- the name of the